ervinyo/Speed-Estimation-Using-Homography-Transformation-and-Regression-Network/README.md

 # Speed-Estimation-Using-Homography-Transformation-and-Regression-Network
-This work includes homography transformation which is change monocular view into bird eye view. and
+This work includes homography transformation which is change monocular view into bird eye view and calculate each of vehicel speed in the videos using regression network.
 # Requirements
 To run the training or testing step, you must installed library as follow:
 1. Tensorflow-gpu = 1.14.0